withbelay/style/Style/Frontend/index.md

 })
 ```

 This is a real redux reducer we use, as you can see, we directly manipulate the state by pushing to it.
 Normally this is not a good idea, but Immer is working behind the scenes to make this possible.
-As you can see, we don't need to spread the state or do any redux weirdness, Immer just handles it for us, and the code is much cleaner, compact, and easy to understand.
+As you can see, we don't need to spread the state or do any redux weirdness, Immer just handles it for us, and the code is much cleaner, compact, and easier to understand.

 ## Naming Conventions